 Indianapolis summers get unbearable very quickly.
 You know the 90+ degree days where by the afternoon you have sweat the back out of your shirt multiple times.
-I’m a firm believer that most people would have long moved out of central Indiana if central A/C’s didn’t exist.
-But sadly, air conditioners get taken for granted by most folks until they’re not working right.
-And when they aren’t working right, many home owners make dubious decisions based on desperation not research and comparison shopping.
-As is always our goal at Homesense, we want to have home owners armed with the right information so that they can make the best decisions for their home that maximizes the value Here’s a brief story from one Indianapolis condo owner, Mike, who compares his Homesense experience and his experience with other firms in town.
+I’m a firm believer that most people would have long moved out of central Indiana if central AC’s didn’t exist.
+But sadly, most folks take air conditioners for granted until they’re not working right.
+And when they aren’t working right, many homeowners make dubious decisions based on desperation, not research and comparison shopping.
+As is always our goal at Homesense, we want to have home owners armed with the right information so that they can make the best decisions for their home that maximizes value.
+An important first step toward that end is to have a good grasp on air conditioner cost.

 So what should these units cost when it gets down to it?

-There is a great range of pricing when estimating a replacement air conditioner.
+There is a great range of pricing when estimating an air conditioner cost.
 The three primary variables are:

-With efficiency the pricing us fairly straightforward, the greater the efficiency the higher the price.
-Based upon the many of the existing air conditioning systems that we are replacing in Indianapolis, we usually see an increase in efficiency with whatever new unit is used.
+When it come to efficiency, air conditioner cost is fairly straightforward: the greater the efficiency, the higher the price.
+Based upon the air conditioning systems we replace in Indianapolis, we usually see an increase in efficiency with a new unit.
 One of the main reasons that is the case is because the EPA has increased the minimum efficiencies that manufacturers can make.
-The current minimum efficiency is 13 SEER (Seasonal Energy Efficiency Ratio).
-For each SEER increase it’s estimated that home owners will see an 8-12% increase in operating efficiency.
+The current minimum efficiency in Indiana is 13 SEER (Seasonal Energy Efficiency Ratio) for air conditioners and 14 SEER for heat pumps.
+For each SEER increase we estimate that home owners see a 6% increase in operating efficiency.
 With systems that increase up above 20 SEER, prices can nearly double from the 13 SEER options.
-What we often do for home owners is help estimate the cost vs. benefit, so they can estimate when the additional efficiency will have a financial benefit.
+What we often do for home owners is help estimate the cost vs. benefit of additional SEER.
+Then they can estimate where the additional efficiency will have a financial benefit.

-For system sizing, we always recommend that a load calculation be done on your home.
-A load calculation takes into account variables like square footage, windows, insulation, among other factors to determine what amount of cooling capacity is needed to maintain a comfortable temperature.
-In sizing, bigger is not better.
+For system sizing, we recommend a load calculation be done on your home.
+A load calculation takes into account variables like square footage, windows, insulation, among other factors.
+This determines what amount of cooling capacity is needed to maintain a comfortable temperature.
+In sizing a system, bigger is not better.
 Correct sizing is better.
-This is an area where a quality and experienced contractor should direct you as to what the best size is for your home.
+This is an area where a quality, experienced contractor should give you direction on the best size for your home.
 If you believe your current system is undersized, you might be correct.
-But many times, a lack of comfort has to do with duct design and insulation.
+But many times, a lack of comfort has more to do with duct design and insulation.

 2 ton 13 SEER Air Conditioner & Coil including labor, taxes, warranty: